lbl-srg/obc/specification/source/useCases.rst

                              of the instantiated control sequence and store it in the project.
 ---------------------------  ---------------------------------------------------
-6                            The controls design tool "explodes" to top-level
+6                            The controls design tool "explodes" the top-level
                              sequence and stores it as a new composite control block in the project.
 ---------------------------  ---------------------------------------------------